-Six-Step Walk-in Shower Install
+Step-by-Step Walk-in Shower Install

 I spent the past several years remodeling our plain, cookie cutter home by adding character to most of the rooms with paint, moldings and a few builds.
 Very slowly, but surely, I’ve updated every single room except for one: our master bathroom.
 It is the only room in our house I left untouched since the moment we moved in almost 20 years ago!